 The Complexities of Individualism and Collectivism

-Here we can express this complexity by considering the paradigms “individualism vs. anti-individualism” and “individualism vs. collectivism” (where anti-individualism is not “exactly the same” as collectivism, but both are “opposites” of individualism).
+For individualism we can consider at least the paradigms of “individualism vs. anti-individualism” and “individualism vs. collectivism” (where anti-individualism is not “exactly the same” as collectivism, but both are “opposites” of individualism).

-The second complexity is that both forms tend to have adverse effects in extremes.
+With that said, another complexity is that both individualism and collectivism tend to have adverse effects in extremes.